hyperledger/fabric-private-chaincode/demo/README.md

 The channel `mychannel` will be created and used to install and instantiate all chaincodes.
-The [FPC auction chaincode](chaincode/fpc) will be instantiated as `ecc_auctioncc`.
+The [FPC auction chaincode](chaincode/fpc) will be instantiated as `auctioncc`.
 If you do not need to build the FPC Auction CC, omit the `--build-cc` flag.
 If you do pass the `--build-cc` flag, the script assumes that the docker image `hyperledger/fabric-private-chaincode-cc-builder` exists.
 If the image does not